svgen83/cut_n_count/README_eng.md

 BITLY_TOKEN="number of token"
 ```

-## How to start
+## How to run

 The program runs from the command line.
-To run the program using the cd command, you first need to navigate to the folder containing the cut_n_count.py file.
+To run the program you first need to navigate to the folder containing the cut_n_count.py file using the cd command.
 After that, write to the command line:
 ```
 python cut_n_count.py e-link
 ```